Strategies for Learning

 • Decide when you need to seek additional support.

-Section 1: What You Need to Know about Each Unit
+Section 1: What You Need to Know about Each Chapter

-Each unit in this course has features designed to support you as an independent learner, including the following:
+Each chapter in this course has features designed to support you as an independent learner, including the following:

 • Explanatory content: The content is the informational “meat” of every chapter.
 It consists of short passages of text with information, examples, images and explanations.

-• Learn By Doing activities: Learn By Doing activities give you the chance to practice the concept that you are learning, with hints and feedback to guide you if you struggle.
+• Activities: Activities give you the chance to practice the concept that you are learning, with instructions and data sets to guide you.

 • Did I Get This? activities: Did I Get This? activities are your chance to do a quick self-check to assess your own understanding of the material before doing a graded activity.